 - 1. Remove debris from radiator fins daily. - 2.
 In very dusty applications, clean the radiator with compressed air or steam cleaner every 100 hours. and check for leaks.

 GENERATOR ENDS

-The maintenance and operation recommendations for the generator end are in a separate Owner's Manual.
-If you do not have one of these manuals, contact your local Northern Lights dealer.
+The maintenance and operation recommendations for the generator end are in Owner's Manual OPX300K2.
+To obtain one of these manuals, contact your local Northern Lights dealer or www.northernlights.com.